 The sinestream input signal: Frequency : [0.1 0.10985 0.12068 0.13257 ...] (rad/s) Amplitude : 0.001 SamplesPerPeriod : 40 NumPeriods : 4 RampPeriods : 0 FreqUnits (rad/s,Hz): rad/s SettlingPeriods : 1 ApplyFilteringInFRESTIMATE (on/off) : on SimulationOrder (Sequential/OneAtATime): Sequential

-Using this sinestream input signal, perform the frequency response estimation using FRESTIMATE command and plot the resulting frequency response data:
+Using this sinestream input signal, perform the frequency response estimation using the

 [sys,simout] = frestimate(mdl,io,in); bode(sys)

-You can inspect the estimation results using the FRESTIMATE Simulation Results Viewer.
-The viewer shows time-domain and frequency-domain simulation results for the selected frequency(s) and a summary bode plot where you can interactively switch between frequencies.
-The frequencies of the sinestream signal are color-coded in all plots.
+You can inspect the estimation results using the Simulation Results Viewer.
+The viewer shows time-domain and frequency-domain simulation results for the selected frequencies and a summary bode plot where you can interactively switch between frequencies.

-You can use the viewer as a tool to diagnose issues.
-Examples of issues that impact the accuracy of the frequency response estimation include:
+You can use the viewer as a tool to diagnose issues that impact the accuracy of the frequency response estimation, such as:

 Not reaching steady state

 Another input signal you can use when estimating frequency response data from a Simulink model is a frequency chirp.
 A frequency chirp differs from a sinestream in that the frequency is instantaneously varied.

 You can use chirp input signals to obtain faster frequency response estimation.
 However, the resulting frequency response can be less reliable than that obtained using sinestream inputs, since each frequency is not simulated long enough to drive the system to steady state at that frequency.

 Create a chirp signal that sweeps between the frequencies 0.1 and 10 rad/s logarithmically.